William G. Young: Federal judicial service

-Young was first nominated by President Ronald Reagan on September 11, 1984 to the United States District Court for the District of Massachusetts, to a new seat created by 98 Stat.
+Young was first nominated by President Ronald Reagan on September 11, 1984, to the United States District Court for the District of Massachusetts, to a new seat created by 98 Stat.
 333, but the nomination lapsed without a Senate vote.
 Reagan renominated him on March 8, 1985.
 He was confirmed by the United States Senate on April 3, 1985, and received his commission on April 4, 1985.
-He served as Chief Judge from 1999 to 2005.
-On March 10, 2021, Young has advised President Joe Biden that he intended to retire from regular active service on July 1, 2021, and that he will serve as a senior judge thereafter.
+He served as chief judge from 1999 to 2005.
+On March 10, 2021, Young advised President Joe Biden that he intended to retire from regular active service on July 1, 2021, and that he would serve as a senior judge thereafter.
+In January 2024, Judge Young blocked the $3.8 billion merger of Spirit Airlines and JetBlue, stating that it would violate the Clayton Act, which “was designed to prevent anticompetitive harms for consumers.”
+Ten months later, Spirit Airlines announced plans to file for bankruptcy.

 Notable cases

 Patent cases

-Young has worked on federal judge on patent cases relating to biotechnology and pharmaceuticals., and also heard computer-related patent cases, including a patent infringement suit by a small company against RealNetworks.
+As a federal judge, Young has heard patent cases relating to biotechnology and pharmaceuticals, and also heard computer-related patent cases, including a patent infringement suit by a small company against RealNetworks.
 The jury found that the patents were invalid and the case was affirmed upon appeal.